redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 **Rename Selected VMD**

-Allows you to rename a VMD
+Allows you to rename a VMD.

 **Unload Selected VMD**